-About once a month, I see a client complaining of right-side abdominal pain, lethargy, joint pain and indigestion.
+About once a month, I see a client complaining of right-side abdominal pain, lethargy, joint pain, and indigestion.
 At some point, they mention they’ve been adding essential oils to their drinking water because their neighbor said it would make their water taste better or help them lose weight (or cure Ebola).
 I try to restrain my initial alarm and calmly explain that essential oils and water don’t mix, literally and that the oils are effective mucous membrane irritants.

 In some cases, the client gets a liver panel.
 Typically, we discover that the liver isn’t happy with this intense routine and the doctor advises her to discontinue use.
-Sometimes the damage is permanent—vocal chords aren’t what they used to be, or there’s damage to the esophagus or stomach.
+Sometimes the damage is permanent—vocal cords aren’t what they used to be, or there’s damage to the esophagus or stomach.
 The liver is usually pretty capable of self-healing, and once the poison is removed, liver enzymes normalize, the abdominal pain disappears and energy levels perk up again.
 The mystery joint pain and other weird symptoms ease and disappear, too.

 For reasons I can only deduce as marketing gimmicks, a couple of companies have been putting nutrition fact labels on their essential oils as if a product roughly 100 times concentrated should casually be used as a nutrition supplement.
 Essential oils have no vitamin or mineral content, zero nutrition content, and should be considered a drug when used orally.
 The FDA sent strongly worded letters to two such companies that market essential oils as dietary supplements while using drug claims.

 The French use essential oils in enteric-coated pills to treat mild to moderate depression and irritable bowel syndrome.
 If you lived in France, your psychiatrist or doctor could prescribe an aromatic medicine for you and you’d fill the prescription down at the pharmacy.
-A doctor to whom I refer clients prescribes oral essential oils for parasitical infections such as amoebas, Lyme disease or for other infections such as antibiotic-resistant staph (MRSA).
-So yes, sometimes essential oils are used orally as medications—but under close observation, because they can easily turn into a poison with the wrong route of absorption or the wrong dosage.
+A doctor to whom I refer clients prescribes oral essential oils for parasitical infections such as amoebas, Lyme disease or other infections such as antibiotic-resistant staph (MRSA).
+So yes, sometimes essential oils are used orally as medications—but under close observation, because they can easily turn into poison with the wrong route of absorption or the wrong dosage.